Project acronym: FlexFunction2Sustain

 |2nd cut-off||29 July 2022 (extended until 12 August 2022)|

 |3rd cut-off||27 January 2023|

-The Call is open for Small and Medium-sized Enterprises (SMEs) & start-ups
+The Call is open for Small and Medium-sized Enterprises (SMEs), start-ups and/or large enterprises:

 - from all activities fields addressing above mentioned application areas;

 - with technical or nontechnical background.

 Please note that the main factors determining the type of the company are staff headcount and, either, turnover or balance sheet total (see the COMMISSION RECOMMENDATION of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises).
 If you are still not sure, please check the User Guide to the SME Definition.
 Please also note that the check of the type of company will be complete if your application is selected for funding.

 |Type of company||Staff headcount||(and)

 Balance sheet total